B

 Key Applications

-The primary end-uses of Boron span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Boron span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Borosilicate glass production — Boron plays a vital role in borosilicate glass production, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Borosilicate glass production - Boron is valued in borosilicate glass production for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook